0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

    ```

    - Express is the framework by which we are going to our REST API
-   - Mongoose is the tool which we are going to use to communicate with our MongoDB database
+   - Mongoose is the tool that we are going to use to communicate with our MongoDB database

      4.1.
-Installing nodemon as dev dependency
+Installing nodemon as a dev dependency

      ```bash
      $ npm install nodemon -D